 Prerequisite(s): PSYC 105, 106, and third year standing, or instructor's consent.
 (3-0 or 3-0) RELS 473 The Theology of Thomas Aquinas and John Paul II CP (3 sem. hrs.)
 This course takes an in-depth look at the theological vision of the two most influential Catholic theologians of the second Christian millennium: St. Thomas Aquinas and Pope John Paul II.
 The main features of St. Thomas's synthesis of Christian thought, especially as found in his great Summa Theologiae, is explored.
 This is followed by an examination of the "personalist" Thomism of Pope John Paul II, and his program for the renewal of the Catholic Faith, especially as found in selected encyclicals and apostolic letters.
 The vision and worldview of St. Thomas Aquinas and John Paul II are presented as significant and enduring achievements of Christian thought.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160 or equivalent with permission of instructor.
 (3-0; 0-0) RELS 475 Christianity and Culture (3 sem. hrs.)
 How do Christians past and present relate to culture?
 Students are invited to examine some important aspects of Christianity's involvement in Western culture.
 Alternative models and historical examples of this involvement are considered as well as some specific current issues related to Christian cultural activity.
 Prerequisite(s): RELS 101, 102.
-(3-0 or 3-0) RELS 476 Christian World views in Historical and Cultural Context (3 sem. hrs.)
+(3-0 or 3-0) RELS 476 Theology and Worldview (3 sem. hrs.)
 What is Worldview in relation to Theology?
 How does it influence us and others?
-Students are invited to explore the nature and scope of Christian worldview as we investigate some of the salient moments in the history of Christian worldview thinking and its contemporary expressions.
-We will inquire into implications of Christ's lordship for various spheres of life, such as politics, art, science and the environment.
-We investigate and develop personal responses to the challenges for a Christian worldview in today's pluralist society.
-Students are encouraged to analyze their own worldview in order to critically interact with a view toward understanding how it affects relationships in society and the world.
+Students are invited to investigate some of the salient moments in the history of Christian worldview thinking and its contemporary expressions as they relate to the discipline of theology.
+We will inquire into implications of this relationship in various spheres of life, including politics, art, science and the environment.
+Students will consider responses to the various expressions of Christian theology in contemporary pluralist society with a view understanding how it affects relationships in society and the world.
 Prerequisite(s): RELS 160.
 (0-0; 3-0) RELS 477 New Testament Canon: Development and Theology (3 sem. hrs.)
 Investigates the theological implications of the historical development of the New Testament canon.
 Stress is laid upon the contextual reading of primary source evidence and its interpretation in important secondary source literature.
 New Testament canon development is explored as it relates to the Rule of Faith, the early councils, creeds, and the church fathers.
 These relationships are then investigated with a view toward how they influence our understanding of Scripture in the 21st century.
 Prerequisite(s): RELS 160 or HIST 361 or RELS 362.
 (0-0; 3-0) RELS 478 Atonement Theology in Contemporary Context (3 sem. hrs.)
 An exploration into the doctrine of the atonement, both in its historical and contemporary settings.
 This course explores how the cross is God's answer to human sin and oppression and also discusses the advantages and disadvantages of the traditional atonement models and the implications of atonement theology for the Church and contemporary society.
 NB: Not offered every year.
-See department chair.

-Prerequisite(s): RELS 101, 102; 160.
+See department chair Prerequisite(s): RELS 101, 102; 160.
 (0-0; 3-0) RELS 482 Historical Perspectives on Reformation and Post-Reformation Thought (3 sem. hrs.)
 A re-evaluation of the issues involved in the origin of the 16th century Protestant Reformation and the subsequent development of Calvinist thought: justification by faith, covenant theology, and election.
 An analysis of why Calvinists and Arminians were unable to overcome their differences, and how Reformed scholasticism went beyond John Calvin's insights.
 NB: Not offered every year.
 See department chair.
+Cross-listed: HIST 482.